gabrielemariotti/cardslib/doc/HEADER.md

 # Cards Library: Header

-Create a base `CardHeader` is pretty simple.
+Creating a base `CardHeader` is pretty simple.

 ``` java
   //Create a Card